brightbytes/sql-cms/README.md

 This application comes with a Demo Workflow that was ported from an ancestral app.
 There, it also was a pre-requirement-specification Demo Wokrflow intended to be sufficiently complex to test the application.
 In and of itself, it's meaningless, but it does provide some examples of how to use this system.

-## Future plans, with difficulty levels
+## Future plans, roughly in order of priority, with difficulty levels

+- EASY: Add support for uploading local files to a Transform-specified location on S3.
+Not sure if this should occur on Transform#show or #new/#edit ... hmmmm.
+- EASY: Attain complete BE test coverage (mostly there), and stub out S3 calls from tests using local files.
+- DIFFICULT: Implement an S3 browser for the selecting an S3 file on the #create and #edit pages of data-loading Transforms, so S3 URLs needn't be copy/pasted in.
+(The BE work has commenced in `app/models/s3` ... but there just has to be a gem for it ...)
+- MIDDLING: Add support for transferring files from an SFTP server to the S3 location specified by a data-loading trasform, so that the system can read the raw files provided by our customers.
+- MIDDLING: Add FE coverage (there's none yet).
 - DIFFICULT: Create CustomerWorkflow join-entity and associated TransformConfig and DataQualityReportConfig entities, moving all parameterization of Transforms (#params & #s3_*) and DataQualityReports (#params) into the respective Config classes.
 Change Runs and Notifications to be associated with CustomerWorkflows This so that a single Workflow may be used by multiple Customers with different configuration.
 Since this is a major refactor, I'm hesitant to do it ... but am spiking on it now.
-- EASY: Add support for uploading local files to a Transform-specified location on S3.
-This would occur on Transform#show.
-- EASY: Attain complete BE test coverage (mostly there), and add FE coverage (there's none yet).
-- DIFFICULT: Implement an S3 browser for the selecting an S3 file on the #create and #edit pages of data-loading Transforms, so S3 URLs needn't be copy/pasted in.
-(The BE work has commenced in `app/models/s3`.)
-- MIDDLING: Add support for transferring files from an SFTP server to the S3 location specified by a data-loading trasform, so that the system can read the raw files provided by our customers
 - DIFFICULT: Add a TransformDependency visualizer so that the entire Transform DAG of a Workflow may be viewed at once.
+- MIDDLING: Convert the application to an Engine and open-source it, extracting everything BB-specific to dotenv ENV vars.
-- MIDDLING: Add an API and/or SQS integration for remote-triggering of Workflow Runs
+- MIDDLING: Add an API and/or SQS integration for remote-triggering of Workflow Runs.
 - MIDDLING: Add Redshift support, both for production and local development.
 - MIDDLING: Maybe port to Convox, especially if it would facilitate Redshift support.
 - EASY: Add support for scheduling Workflows
-- EASY: Convert the application to an Engine and open-source it, extracting everything BB-specific to dotenv ENV vars

 ## Environment Setup for local development